-The Benjamin Goldman Law Office can help with New York Vehicle & Traffic Law violations.
-If you were charged with operating a motor vehicle before giving required notice of disability to the commissioner under VTL § 509(9), we can help.
-We can help with license and disability-notice matters in courts across the state.
-See our testimonials, courts we appear in, and contact us for a consultation.
+The Benjamin Goldman Law Office helps motorists with all types of New York Vehicle & Traffic Law ("VTL") traffic tickets.
+If you were charged with operating a motor vehicle before giving required notice of disability to the DMV as required under VTL § 509(9), we can help.
+Our team is ready to assist with license and disability-notice matters in any court in New York State.
+Please see our testimonials, courts we appear in, and feel free contact us for a complimentary consultation.

 Whenever notice of disability is required to be given to the commissioner as required by this article, no person shall operate any motor vehicle until such notice has been given.